 My Learner Training tasks developed out of these Discussion Courses as well.
 Originally compiled just for my students, I decided to share the activities online to help support learners who are trying to study English on their own.
 It's all very well knowing that reading in English is useful, it's quite another to keep motivated and build yourself a solid study schedule around this.
 The tasks are a mixture of activities I use in class, activities I've used when studying languages myself, and activities which I've adapted from colleagues and my reading over the years.

 Take a look around my website.
 I hope you find something useful that you can take away from it.
-Follow me on social media (I'm a sporadic poster but I try my best!) and get in touch if I can help you at all with your language learning journey.
+Follow me on social media and get in touch if I can help you at all with your language learning journey.